 Diet affects health and fitness

 Our pupils have the opportunity to participate in regular sporting fixtures and regularly play in tournaments against other BESD schools across Hampshire.
-The Polygon school is also registered with the Sky Sports Living for Sport initiative where our boys have the exciting opportunity to meet and work with Olympic athlete mentors.

 As part of the school enrichment programme the pupils also have the opportunity to take part in football every break and lunch time.